paperclippete/Milestone3/readme.md

 * [jQuery](https://jquery.com/) - JavaScript library used to connect with APIs and custom-code for the site which allows for DOM manipulation
 * [Google Fonts](https://fonts.google.com/) - used for customised fonts
-* [Font Awesome 5](https://fontawesome.com/) - used for links and icons to make the site more appealing
+* [Font Awesome](https://fontawesome.com/) - used for links and icons to make the site more appealing

 ### Testing